jofraley/Hacking_JavaScript/labs/jsapi/extrude_polygon_3d/lab.md

 2. The JSBin `Output` panel should show a 3D view of earth that you can rotate around.

 3. Below the `SceneView` add a feature layer.
-When you test run your app the layer will look like a black outline.
+When you test run your app the layer will look like blue polygons with a black outline.
 Don't worry, we're going to fix this in just a minute.